Frequently asked questions

 What if I need an advocate or attorney?

-Your coordinator maintains relationships with vetted IEP advocates, special education attorneys, and other specialists in the DC metro area.
-When a situation comes up that needs that kind of support - an IEP meeting, a school placement dispute, a legal question - they connect you to the right person.
-You don't have to find them yourself.
+Your navigator maintains relationships with vetted IEP advocates, special education attorneys, and specialists across Maryland, Virginia, and DC.
+When a situation needs that level of support - an IEP dispute, a school placement question, a legal matter - they connect you to the right person.
+You don't have to find them or figure out who to trust.

-Do I need to also use Novinway's childcare to get coordination?
+Do I need Respite Care to use System Navigation?

 Billing & Logistics